Iris afghanica: Description

 It has a small brown rhizome.
 Underneath, are long thin secondary roots.

 It forms small tufts of plants, which can be up to 20 cm across.

 It has slender, bluish-green leaves, which have a narrow white, membranous inner margin.

-They can reach up to 30 cm long, and between 0.2–0.6 cm wide but the outer leaves are often sickle-shaped (falcate).
+They can reach up to 30 cm long, and between 0.2 and 0.6 cm wide but the outer leaves are often sickle-shaped (falcate).
 The leaves appear in February (in Europe) and after flowering they die away completely.

 The plants can vary in size depending on the location and the altitude.
 At higher altitudes, the plants are deeper in colour and smaller (around about 10 cm tall).
 At lower altitudes, the plants are larger (around 25–30 cm tall) and more paler in colour.

 The stems (or scapes) can grow up to between 15–45 cm tall.

 The stems hold 1, sometimes 2 terminal (top of stem) flowers, in late spring to early summer, between April and June.

 The flowers are 8–9 cm in diameter, come in shades of creamy yellow or white.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.

 The cream or white, drooping falls have a central purple signal patch, surrounded by purple-brown veining.
 In the centre of the petal is a beard of greenish yellow or purple hairs.
 The pale yellow upright standards, are 6–7 cm long, they have a beard of greenish hairs on the lower part.

 As mentioned before, the plants can vary in colour due to altitude, the lower altitude plants can have pure white standards.

 It has a short style arm (above the falls) that is yellow, and veined with pale green.

 After the iris has flowered, it produces a seed capsule, which has not been described.